Hyperkubus/ZSChallenge/README.md

 Challenge was solved using Rust as requested.

+## Run
+ - copy `api/.env.docker` to `api/.env`
+ - run `docker-compose up`
-After startup through `docker-compose up` the API should be reachable under `localhost:8080`.
+After startup the API should be reachable under `localhost:8080`.

+Improments for the future:
+ - Use hashing for passwords instead of plaintext